getsentry/sentry-javascript/packages/shim/README.md

 ## Usage

 To use the shim, you do not have to initialize an SDK.
 This should be handled by the user of your library.
-Instead, direcly use the exported functions of `@sentry/shim` to add breadcrumbs or capture events:
+Instead, directly use the exported functions of `@sentry/shim` to add breadcrumbs or capture events:

 ```javascript